Back to Kasa Smart Guides

 Review All Schedules and Timers

-Open the Kasa app and navigate to the switch.
+Open the Kasa app and go to the switch.
 Tap the schedule icon and review all active schedules.
 Delete any schedules you did not create or no longer need.
 Check both the on and off schedules as a forgotten schedule can turn lights on at a specific time.
 Also check for countdown timers that may have been set accidentally.
 Tap each schedule entry and verify the days and times are correct.

 Check Smart Actions and Automations